Today's Articles

 From Carlile, Pennsylvania, he was the son of John Baton Vashon, a Mulatto, and Anne Vashon.
 George’s father was a well-respected leader in Pittsburgh’s Black community, a businessman, and an abolitionist.
 Vashon’s father was also instrumental in establishing the first school for Blacks in Pittsburgh.
 He attended his father's private school until 1837, then a public school where he displayed an aptitude for languages.

 At age 16, Vashon could speak Sanskrit, Hebrew, and Persian and was well-versed in Greek and Latin.
-In 1840, he enrolled in Oberlin Collegiate Institute in Ohio.
+In 1840, he enrolled in the Oberlin Collegiate Institute in Ohio.
 While at Oberlin, he was a member of Oberlin's prestigious men's literary society, the Union Society.
 Also, while there, he taught at a Chillicothe, Ohio school.

 On August 28, 1844, Vashon became the first Black graduate from Oberlin College, receiving valedictory honors and delivering a commencement address entitled "Liberty of Mind."
-In his speech, Vashon asserted that "genius, talent, and learning are not withheld by our common Father from people of color".
+In his speech, Vashon asserted that "genius, talent, and learning are not withheld by our common Father from people of color."
 In 1849, Vashon got his Master of Arts degree; after graduation, like his father, he wanted to play a central role in advancing the cause of Black people.
 He felt that pursuing a career in law could do this.

 He studied law under Walter Forward, a judge and prominent figure in Pennsylvania politics.
 Yet, after Vashon applied for admission to the Allegheny County bar, it was rejected because of his race.
 He then thought of Haitian emigration as a means of developing his potential.
 But Vashon took and completed the New York to bar examination on January 10, 1848, thus becoming the first Black to become a lawyer in New York.